 Con: Small details are complicated

 If your design is extremely complex, you may not get the best effect.
 The multi-layer method is ideally good for clear-cut shapes that can serve as a base for the different layers of ink.

 The hardened ink layers produce a durable look, which will last longer than techniques such as metallic ink printing or foil printing.
 This is especially useful if you need a reflective design, such as those with metallic techniques.
 To create a more stable look, select high-density ink with glitter.

 Each coating of ink must be cured before it can be added on top of the next one.
 The curing method depends on the type of ink used in the process.
 Cotton or cotton-based fabrics are the best high-density printing materials.
 Some inks often adhere to sweat-wicking fabrics used in dance and sports uniforms.

-Special effects screen printing is growing as technology improves, and designers are pushing the boundaries of what the inks can achieve.
+Special effects Screen printing is growing as technology improves, and designers are pushing the boundaries of what the inks can achieve.
 We offer a range of specialty and conventional techniques for screen printing.

-So, what do you think of high-density print on your apparel?
+So, what do you think of custom high-density screen print on your apparel?
 If you have questions about this print or would like to order t-shirts with high-density print for your business, feel free to contact us at [email protected]